Thinning Hair? 4 Ways To Slow Hair Loss

 3. The heat is on.

-Krisha added that these hot hair appliances cause the most damage to your hair when you use them on wet hair.
+Hot hair appliances cause the most damage to your hair when you use them on wet hair.
 Some devices get so hot they boil the water in your hair shaft, which leaves your hair brittle.

 4. Avoid certain medications.

-If you need added incentive to improve your health to the point of decreasing your medications, hair loss could be a strong motivator.
+If you need an added incentive to improve your health to the point of decreasing your medications, hair loss could be a strong motivator.
 Many prescription medications contribute to increased hair loss in men and women.

 With new products hitting the store shelves on a seemingly weekly basis, it’s essential to research the effectiveness of these methods to determine which ones look promising or should get the brush off.

-Reviewed April 2023
+Reviewed April 2024

 Sign me up for a comfortable retirement!